-For this discussion lets say your business is a family law firm serving Southeastern Michigan.
+For this discussion let’s say your business is a family law firm serving Southeastern Michigan.
 Of course you have many competitors!
-To raise your firm’s profile, you search for a good marketing firm.
-You may even think a marketing specialist company will understand your firm’s business concerns and goals better than a boutique marketing firm.
+To raise your firm’s profile, you search for a good marketing firm specializing in your business category.
 Marketing specialists will tell you they know your business, because it’s their…specialty.
 That same marketing firm eagerly takes on as many family law firms as they can in the same market.
-They willingly woo your competitors and then bill it as ‘expertise’.
+They willingly woo your competitors and then tout it as ‘expertise’.

-It is an absolute conflict of interest for a marketing firm to take on more than one company in a business category, within the same territory.
+It is a conflict of interest for a marketing firm to take on more than one company in a business category, within the same territory.

-The Problem of Hiring a Specialty Marketing Firm?
+What’s the Real Problem With Hiring a Specialty Marketing Firm?

 You get ads like this: